 - Small leafed ‘Mouse Ears’ to large-leafed ‘Sagae’ they’re just so useful.

 1. Massed Hostas Offer Maximum Appeal

-It’s so easy to be so dazzled by a nursery display of hostas that you lose sight of how this and that will work when massed.
+It's so easy to be so dazzled by a nursery display of hostas.
+One that you lose sight of how this and that will work when massed.
 The key is balance.
 One hosta by the dozen is always an effective choice.
-If, however, you love the look of a hosta “collection”, with loads of different varieties, here’s a tip: add plenty of solid colors such as blues and greens.
+If, however, you love the look of a hosta "collection", with loads of different varieties.
+Here's a tip: add plenty of solid colors such as blues and greens.
 It’ll make the more dramatic striped and variegated ones pop even more.

-Upper left: Massing one variety of hosta (such as this large leafed Krossa Regal Plantain Lily) and just letting it do its thing can lead to something mighty romantic.
+Upper left: Massing one variety of hosta (such as this large leafed Krossa Regal Plantain Lily).
+Then just letting it do its thing can lead to something mighty romantic.

 Above: Massing many varieties creates a lively, painterly effect with the added bonus of lots of flowers throughout the summer.
 It’s the different sizes as well as colors that makes this work.

 Left: And then, there's just the fun of packing in one variety.
 And, adding the totally unexpected such as this combo of hosta and allium.
 Some hostas can take more sun (preferred by alliums) so choose carefully.